Skip to content

 Create S3 Bucket

-Velero requires an object storage bucket for backups, ideally unique to a single Kubernetes cluster (see FAQ for more details).
-Create an S3 bucket, replacing placeholders appropriately:
+Velero requires an object storage bucket for storing backups, ideally a unique object storage bucket per Kubernetes cluster (see FAQ for more details).
+Create an S3 bucket, appropriately replacing placeholders:

 BUCKET=<YOUR_BUCKET>